 - 11. Adverse impacts are unlikely where lands are received according to the guidelines on voluntary donations or direct purchases are free of encumbrances and disputes/claims.
 The issue of impact mitigation will arise where lands are acquired or taken back from private uses.
-In such cases, DPE will plan and implement resettlement of the project affected persons (PAPs) as an integral part of design of the school physical works, as per the following guidelines. - a) Not consider absence of legal title a bar to resettlement assistance, especially for the socioeconomically vulnerable groups like squatters. - b) Mitigate socioeconomic vulnerability of the PAPs according to the provisions adopted in this SMF. - c) Assist persons/households displaced from public lands to relocate on available public lands in the vicinity or general area. - d) Not provide financial or any form of assistance to people, who are economically well-off and use the public lands/properties for free. - e) Mitigate community-wide impacts that may include community facilities, access to common property resources, etc., by rebuilding or providing alternatives in consultation with the user communities
+In such cases, DPE will plan and implement resettlement of the project affected persons (PAPs) as an integral part of design of the school physical works, as per the following guidelines. - a) Not consider absence of legal title a bar to resettlement assistance, especially for the socioeconomically vulnerable groups like squatters. - b) Mitigate socioeconomic vulnerability of the PAPs according to the provisions adopted in this SMF. - c) Assist persons/households displaced from public lands to relocate on available public lands in the vicinity or general area. - d) Encroachers will be considered PAPs and assisted as per the entitlement matrix. - e) Mitigate community-wide impacts that may include community facilities, access to common property resources, etc., by rebuilding or providing alternatives in consultation with the user communities.